SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 *What if they don't want to be friends with us anymore?*

-*What if one of them had a crush on one of us and we ruin the entire party and they become miserable and resentful?*
+*What if one of them had a crush on one of us, and we ruin the entire party, and they become miserable and resentful?*

 Thinking about it made Rarity fidget slightly, she hoped Pinkie hadn't noticed.